 - a.
-Except as expressly authorized by this Section 8109-4.6 (the "Section") or otherwise expressly authorized by this Chapter, no dwelling, property or any portion thereof shall be rented for a term of less than thirty 30 consecutive days in the Temporary Rental Unit Regulation (TRU) oQverlay zZone.
-Renting for periods of less than thirty 30 days pursuant to purported longer-term leases or by other means intended to evade compliance with this Section is prohibited. - b.
+Except as expressly authorized by this Section 8109-4.6 or otherwise expressly authorized by this Chapter, no dwelling, property or any portion thereof shall be rented for a term of less than 30 consecutive days in the TRU Overlay Zone.
+Renting for periods of less than 30 days pursuant to purported longer-term leases or by other means intended to evade compliance with this section is prohibited. - b.
 Short-term rentals are not authorized for permitting and operation in the TRU Overlay Zone unless located on a property designated by the County as a "landmark" as of June 19, 2018, as this term is defined in Section 8102-0. - c.
 Homeshares are authorized for permitting and operation in the TRU Overlay Zone in accordance with this Section 8109-4.6.